 Is the publication anticipated to be popular?
 Is the author well-known?
 Is it a work which fits with GBC priority genres for that particular year?

-a) Contemporary prose and fiction in book and/or audiobook format;
+a) Prose and fiction in book and/or audiobook and/or ebook format;

 Priority is given to work originating in Scottish Gaelic (i.e. not translated from English or other languages), however, we will, of course, consider applications for most types of work.
 Priority genres are reviewed annually.